 Binary Search introduces one method for finding the root of a mathematical function.
 As the exercises in the same section sketch, the method naturally generalizes to computational problems, such as finding certain values in tables, vectors, and arrays.
 In mathematical applications, programmers tend to employ methods that originate from analytical mathematics.
 A prominent one is due to Newton.
 Like binary search, the so-called Newton method repeatedly improves an approximation to the root until it is “close enough.”
 Starting from a guess, say, r1, the essence of the process is to construct the tangent of f at r1 and to determine its root.
 While the tangent approximates the function, it is also straightforward to determine its root.
 By repeating this process sufficiently often,Newton proved this fact. an algorithm can find a root r for which (f r) is close enough to 0.

 - If (f r1) is close enough to 0, the problem is solved.
 Close to 0 could be mean (f r1) is a small positive number or a small negative number.
-Hence we translate this idea intoThat is, we determine whether the absolute value is small.
+Hence we check its absolute value:

 The solution is r1.